-Today's recipe is very simple and I'm sure you'll love it: sicilian pan-fried prawns.
+Sicilian pan-fried prawns: today's recipe is very simple and I'm sure you'll fall in love with it.
 They prepare in 5 real minutes and are an explosion of taste.
-Perfect as a starter, in an elegant fish-based aperitif with a glass of bubbles, as a second light dish to the sea, the prawns in the Sicilian pan are irresistible.
+Sicilian pan-fried prawns are perfect as an appetizer, in an elegant fish-based aperitif with a glass of bubbles, as a second light dish to the sea.
+In any case, it is a Sicilian sea recipe really irresistible.
 The recipe is family and I give it to you with pleasure.

 Is, if you buy shrimp, also check out the PASTA WITH PISTACHIO PESTO AND PRAWNS or the one with Shrimp, PISTACK AND POMODORINI.
 But even the SPAGHETTI WITH RAW AND COOKED PRAWNS AND EGGPLANT or, Finally, the LINGUINE ASPARAGUS AND PRAWNS: four first Sicilian dishes with perfumes, colors and tastes of my island.